meilisearch/meilisearch-ruby/CONTRIBUTING.md

 bundle exec rubocop --auto-gen-config
 ```

-### Docker <!-- omit in toc -->
+### Using Docker Compose <!-- omit in toc -->

-If you have Docker/Docker Composer installed, you can alternatively setup your local development environment following the steps below.
+If you have Docker and Docker Compose installed, you can alternatively set up your local development environment following the steps below.

 ```bash
 # Create/run the containers